ReBench Configuration Format¶

 codespeed:

 Send results to Codespeed for continuous performance tracking.
 The settings define the project that is configured in Codespeed, and the URL to which the results will be reported.
-Codespeed requires more information, but since these details depend on the environment, other settings are passed via the command line.
+Codespeed requires more information, but since these details depend on the environment, additional details are passed via the command line.

 Example: